 About this course

-This MA in Screenwriting from LJMU invites you to explore the creative potential of narrative constructions, character observations and dialogue aesthetics.
+This MA in Screenwriting from LJMU invites you to explore your creative potential, by giving you the creative space to develop as a writer.

-- Learn from highly respected academics with extensive and current practical industry experience
+- Learn from experienced writers with extensive and current practical industry experience

 - Hone your craft in the Liverpool Screen School, a highly respected provider in creative writing education and training